| |

 What is the difference between ITSM and CMDB?

-What is service mapping in ITSM?
+What is service mapping in ITSM software?

 Does Virima replace ITSM software?